Personal Injury Law

 - Example 4: Malena has a fourteen-year-old granddaughter, Jemma.
 Malena writes a letter to Jemma, stating: “When you turn 16, I promise to give you $20,000 to buy your first car, provided you sign this letter and return it to me.”
 Jemma signs the letter.
 However, it is not an enforceable contract.
 Although there was an offer and an acceptance, the consideration only went one way.
 Malena receives nothing of value, so her promise is not enforceable in court.

-If you believe someone has breached a contract with you, or if you want to know whether an agreement is enforceable, call the experienced contract lawyers at Spencer Young Law today for a free consultation!
+If you believe someone has breached a contract with you, or if you want to know whether an agreement is enforceable, call an experienced contract lawyer at Spencer Young Law today for a free consultation!